UbiCastTeam/moodle-mod_ubicast/README.md

 This Moodle activity module allows users to add media or channels from a UbiCast MediaServer in their courses.

+This Moodle plugin is required for other UbiCast plugins (Atto button and Block plugin).

 Dependencies:
 -------------